 They may be the same breed, but even within the breed they will have different weights, ages, and medical histories.
 Giving these broad stroke suggestions doesn’t really help, and could even lead to serious consequences.
 They may be well-meaning, but you should avoid this kind of advice.

-What to Do If Your Dog Is Sick
+If Your Dog Is Sick

 If you’ve been monitoring and observing your dog for days, and they are exhibiting symptoms of having a cold, you may be wondering what you can do to help them.
 Most times it is okay to just let situation pass, as dogs immune system will take care of it in time, and they really don’t have any big obligations like a job or anywhere to be, so they don’t always have to be at their best.